 Describe the overall implementation of the actions/services to achieve the articulated goal.

 The overall implementation of the actions/services for this goal were good.
-All of the actions were met for this goal.
+All actions were implemented fully.

 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.